 Carrie Lee Schwartz is an

 artist who is inspired by nature and its " ever changing and unpredictable perfection."
 She uses a variety of media to create works that reflect on the relationship between man and nature, specifically, her South Louisiana home.
-Her formal training in the arts, specifically in glass, drawing, painting and photography, have given her insight into working with light as she manifests her ideas regardless of the medium in which she is working.
-Her works draw on her deep understanding of the tenuous, fragile experience of both growing up in the wetlands and also living next to the strength and power of the Mississippi River.
+Her formal training in the fine arts, specifically in glass, drawing, painting and photography, have given her insight into working with light as she manifests her ideas regardless of the medium in which she is working.
+Her recent "Weaving Light Series" is a four year long study of light and its interaction with various filliments in nature.